AvaLee121/blog/README.md

-Nest.js - Full Stack Website
+Next.js - Design Services Website

 •	Developed a website using Next.js and React, featuring a responsive design with the capability to switch between light and dark modes.